elmtree-askmo/cloudcannon-app/content/learn/others/how-is-fitness-measured-and-why-is-it-important-in-the-context-of-natural-selection.md

 url: /learn/others/questions/how-is-fitness-measured-and-why-is-it-important-in-the-context-of-natural-selection
 score: -1.0
 related_article1:
-    id: 167681
-    title: How does vasopressin influence parental behaviors, particularly in voles?
-    subject: Others
-    url: /learn/others/questions/how-does-vasopressin-influence-parental-behaviors-particularly-in-voles
-related_article2:
     id: 167668
+    title: >-
-    title: What are the different types of learning, and how do they contribute to an animal's survival?
+        What are the different types of learning, and how do they contribute to an animal's survival?
     subject: Others
     url: /learn/others/questions/what-are-the-different-types-of-learning-and-how-do-they-contribute-to-an-animals-survival
-related_article3:
+related_article2:
     id: 167683
+    title: >-
-    title: What methodologies are used in comparative studies of animal behavior, and why are they important?
+        What methodologies are used in comparative studies of animal behavior, and why are they important?
     subject: Others
     url: /learn/others/questions/what-methodologies-are-used-in-comparative-studies-of-animal-behavior-and-why-are-they-important
-related_article4:
+related_article3:
     id: 167665
+    title: >-
-    title: How do Tinbergen’s ultimate questions differ from proximate questions in the study of animal behavior?
+        How do Tinbergen’s ultimate questions differ from proximate questions in the study of animal behavior?
     subject: Others
     url: /learn/others/questions/how-do-tinbergens-ultimate-questions-differ-from-proximate-questions-in-the-study-of-animal-behavior
+related_article4:
+    id: 167668
+    title: >-
+        What are the different types of learning, and how do they contribute to an animal's survival?
+    subject: Others
+    url: /learn/others/questions/what-are-the-different-types-of-learning-and-how-do-they-contribute-to-an-animals-survival
 related_article5:
-    id: 167679
+    id: 167677
-    title: How do environmental cues influence seasonal breeding behaviors in animals?
+    title: >-
+        What are neurohormones, and how do they influence animal behavior?
     subject: Others
-    url: /learn/others/questions/how-do-environmental-cues-influence-seasonal-breeding-behaviors-in-animals
+    url: /learn/others/questions/what-are-neurohormones-and-how-do-they-influence-animal-behavior
 ---

 &nbsp;